Geoscience industry turns to consultants to bring data up to speed

 Katalyst Data Management has answered this issue by establishing a team of industry-recognized, experienced petroleum data managers and geotechs to assist oil and gas companies with their data management programs.
 Their team of subsurface data consultants have skills ranging from geology and geophysics to data formats and data applications.

-With the digital transformation, many oil and gas companies need assistance with digitization, data loading and data management, simply because their geoscience staff must focus their time on value-add projects, rather than subsurface data management.
+With the digital transformation for E&P, many oil and gas companies need assistance with digitization, data loading and data management, simply because their geoscience staff must focus their time on value-add projects, rather than subsurface data management.
 The subsurface consultants at Katalyst are meant to compliment or augment an organization’s data management team, flexible to their specific needs for support.

 Prioritize data management efforts